Harsh-Sensei/Confidence-Matters-DG/README.md

 | ViT      |   89.6    |
 | GMOE     |    90.3   |
 |  CE (ours)     |   **92.2**   |

-### Hyperparameters
-Default hyperparameters of the models of respective datasets are set to optimal ones. (based on train-domain validation)

 ### Pre-trained models
 To be released soon